Coosanta17/Amalgam/README.md

 A datapack for Minecraft Java edition 1.19+

+#### This pack is not dead!
+it will only be dead when I say so, there may be large gaps between commits - that's called "being busy".

 ### What is the Amalgam?
 > the In-between, the areas where you are not sure what dimension it is, the Amalgam exists.